 - building a high performance organisation.

-Engagement is focussed on the governments of the world science and innovation ‘super powers’ with a ‘pull-up’ effect on Australia’s innovation capacity.
+Engagement is focussed on the world science and innovation ‘super powers’ with a ‘pull-up’ effect on Australia’s innovation capacity.
 Australia has long-standing and active partnerships with these countries, and there is a demonstrated history of these partnerships delivering mutual benefit.
 Australia also engages with emerging science and innovation countries, looking for long-term partnerships of mutual advantage.
 The department engages with these partners in policy discussions, knowledge sharing, joint projects and funding programmes, and benchmarking activities, including those progressed through multilateral fora.
-The department ensures that these governments are aware of Australia’s scientific capability and innovation achievements.
+The department ensures that the governments of these nations are aware of Australia’s scientific capability and innovation achievements.